Barbara Payne

+Biography

 A Shreveport native, Barbara Payne was the only girl born in the state of Louisiana to join the league in its twelve years history.

 At age of 11 Payne was the youngest girl to play on the Shreveport Garmet softball team.
 She then joined the Elite Cleaners in 1949, when the AAGPBL rookie touring teams stopped in Shreveport for exhibition games.
 The Chicago Colleens and the Springfield Sallies traveled together over much of the eastern half of the United States playing games against each other to recruit new players.
 The tour gave these new recruits an opportunity to play and also gave the league the opportunity to develop new baseball talent around the country.
 The teams held a tryout at Shreveport and signed Payne up.
 She was assigned to the Springfield team and made her debut in her hometown before going on an exhausting tour of 22 states.

 In 1950, Payne was allowed to graduate from high school a month early so that she could be able to join the Muskegon Lassies at the spring training camp.
 She was called ″pepper pot″ by her teammates, because she was not afraid to go after any ground ball.
 Although the 1950 season became a nightmare for her team, after registering the worst record in the league and a relocation during the midseason to Kalamazoo, Michigan, where it was renamed the Kalamazoo Lassies.
 Payne hit a .190 batting average in 100 games, playing mainly at shortstop, but she filled in at other infield positions and eventually was used as an emergency pitcher.

 Payne opened 1951 with Kalamazoo, but was sent to the Battle Creek Belles during the midseason and ended up playing with the Rockford Peaches during the postseason.
 She batted a combined .173 average in 85 games, while tying for eight in the league for the most triples (5).
 Rockford blanked the Grand Rapids in the first round in two games, but lost to the South Bend Blue Sox the final round three games to two.
 She went 0-for-5 in two playoff appearances.